fabric8io-images/run-java-sh/fish-pepper/run-java-sh/readme.md

 ### run-java.sh

 This general purpose startup script is optimized for running Java application from within containers.
+It is for Version >= 8u212 only.
 It is called like

 ```
 ./run-java.sh <sub-command> <options>